This article may be outdated

 Where to find First Contentful Paint in GTmetrix?

-As with all our timings, First Contentful Paint can be found in the Timings tab in a GTmetrix report page.
+The First Contentful Paint metric can be found in the Performance tab in a GTmetrix Report page.

 You must be logged into GTmetrix to generate a First Contentful Paint timing!